manishkumarh07/VSD_PLL/README.md

 <h2>4.
 Phase Detector</h2>
 A phase detector is a mixer-like circuit that puts out a signal that is proportional to the phase difference between two input signals of the same frequency.The phase detector produces a series of output pulses whose width is proportional to the phase difference.
 Passing the pulses through a LPF smoothes them into a proportional DC voltage.
-Clock Multiplier: It multiplies frequency of clock signal.
-It is used in processors for operation.
 The Post-Layout simulation of Phase detector is shown in figure 4.

  **Post-Layout Simulation**